In this post, I share six ways to plan a meaningful family vacation while spending less time and energy stressing.

 - sitting still on a dock and noticing the fish under the surface.

 These examples are ways that invite family members of all ages to connect with their senses and be present to the world around them (that’s mindfulness!).
-Kids sometimes need a different approach to mindfulness than grownups, but that’s ok- even gamified, mindfulness has big benefits in reducing stress and anxiety.
+Kids sometimes need a different approach to mindfulness than grownups, but that’s ok- even gamified, mindfulness has big benefits in reducing stress.

 While practicing mindfulness, pay attention to your body and your breath.
 Your mind may wander but that’s ok!
 That’s what brains do.
 Notice the thoughts, and return them to focus on the present.